-The first tour will take you on a three-day journey of the Golden Circle and the South Coast where you will stay at comfortable countryside accommodations.
-You will then return to your own accommodation in Reykjavík where a full-day excursion to the Snæfellsnes Peninsula awaits you the next day.
+The first tour will take you on a three-day journey of the Golden Circle and the South Coast, where you will stay in comfortable countryside accommodations.
+You will then return to your own accommodation in Reykjavík, where a full-day excursion to the Snæfellsnes Peninsula awaits you the next day.
 Then, you’ll end your exploration of Westeros by flying across the country to spend the day discovering the many attractions near Lake Mývatn.

 Get the complete Game of Thrones experience with these 3 in 1 discount bundle tours and go “set-jetting” in Iceland.
 Check availability by choosing a date.

-Today begins your adventure in Iceland, and you’ll start off with a 3-day journey of the Golden Circle and the South Coast.
+Today begins your adventure in Iceland, and you’ll start with a 3-day journey of the Golden Circle and the South Coast.
 You’ll be picked up in the morning and whisked away to Iceland’s most popular sightseeing trail, the Golden Circle.
-There, you’ll not only find historical locations, erupting geysers and beautiful waterfalls, but also the pass to the impregnable Eyrie.
+There, you’ll find not only historical locations, erupting geysers, and beautiful waterfalls, but also the pass to the impregnable Eyrie.

 In the Game of Thrones world, Þingvellir doubles as the Bloody Gate.
 In Iceland, it is a rocky path that leads to the Öxarárfoss waterfall, but listen carefully, and perhaps you’ll hear Arya’s laughter echoing off the walls of the ravine.

-From Þingvellir National Park, you’ll travel to Haukadalur, a valley filled with history and folklore but more importantly, erupting geysers!
-It is here where you’ll find, amongst bubbling mud pools and fumaroles, the geyser Strokkur, which erupts every 5-10 minutes to heights of 15-20 metres.
+From Þingvellir National Park, you’ll travel to Haukadalur, a valley filled with history and folklore but, more importantly, erupting geysers!
+It is here where you’ll find, amongst bubbling mud pools and fumaroles, the geyser Strokkur, which erupts every 5-10 minutes to heights of 49-67 feet (15-20 meters).

 The last stop on the Golden Circle route is the waterfall Gullfoss where you’ll be sure to find the power and magnificence of this great fall spell-binding.
-The Hvítá river, which is fed by Langjökull glacier, plummets 32-metres in two ‘steps’ into a canyon created in the last ice age.
+The Hvítá river, which is fed by Langjökull glacier, plummets 105 feet (32 meters) in two ‘steps’ into a canyon created in the last ice age.

-If you are visiting in the summer, your last stop before heading to your accommodation on the South Coast will be at the crater lake Kerið where you will see the beautiful aquamarine water against the backdrop of bright red volcanic rocks covered in green moss.
-If, however, you are here in the winter, you will have the opportunity to hunt for the elusive Northern Lights before retiring in your hotel the South Coast.
+Before heading to your accommodation on the South Coast, you will have the opportunity to hunt for the elusive Northern Lights before retiring to your hotel on the South Coast.

 Today, you’ll travel the South Coast and have your own adventure before finding where Jon Snow and crew arrived at Eastwatch via boat in Season 7.
 First up are, however, a few of the South Coast’s most stunning waterfalls.

 The stars of the South Coast are undoubtedly the waterfalls Seljalandsfoss and Skógafoss.
-The former is falls down a concave cliff, making it possible to fully encircle the curtain of water if the pathway is clear.
-The latter, Skógafoss cascades 60 metres down onto very flat land, allowing you to walk right up to the wall of water.
+The former falls down a concave cliff, making it possible to fully encircle the curtain of water if the pathway is clear.
+The latter, Skógafoss, cascades 197 feet (60 meters) down onto very flat land, allowing you to walk right up to the wall of water.

-Then you’ll make your way towards the glacier tongue of Sólheimajökull where a highly skilled glacier guide will greet you.
-After a short introduction on how to hike up on a glacier, you will follow your guide and trek past deep crevasses and strange ice sculpture to get unbelievable views of the glacial landscapes.
+Then you’ll make your way towards the glacier tongue of Sólheimajökull, where a highly experienced glacier guide will greet you.
+After a short introduction on how to hike up on a glacier, you will follow your guide and trek past deep crevasses and strange ice sculptures to get unbelievable views of the glacial landscapes.
 Although no scenes from Game of Thrones were filmed here, the scenery is reminiscent of those beyond the Wall.

 Then it is off to Eastwatch-by-the-Sea, Reynisfjara black sand beach.
 Here you can watch as the pounding waves of the Atlantic Ocean hit the smooth black sand and the nearby cliffs.
-Out in the ocean rise the Reynisdrangar sea stack which, according to legend, were once trolls that got turned into stone by the sunlight.
+Out in the ocean rise the Reynisdrangar sea stack.
+According to legend, they were once trolls that got turned into stone by the sunlight.

-Depending on the season, you will either make your way back to your accommodations on the South Coast or head into Vatnajökull National Park where you’ll make a quick stop at Jökulsárlón glacier lagoon before finding your accommodations nearby.
-You will, however, get to fully explore the lagoon tomorrow.
+Depending on the season, you will either make your way back to your accommodations on the South Coast or head into Vatnajökull National Park, where you’ll make a quick stop at Jökulsárlón glacier lagoon before finding your accommodations nearby.
+You will, however, get to explore the lagoon tomorrow fully.

 The day starts with a visit to the stunning Jökulsárlón glacier lagoon.
-It is here where icebergs that have broken off a nearby glacier float on a serene lagoon before finding their way towards the open sea.
-Nearby, you’ll find the Diamond Beach where bergs from the lagoon have washed up on shore and lie glistening like gemstones on the black sand.
+Here, icebergs that have broken off a nearby glacier float on a serene lagoon before finding their way towards the open sea.
+Nearby, you’ll find the Diamond Beach, where bergs from the lagoon have washed up on shore and lie glistening like gemstones on the black sand.

 If you are visiting in the summer, you will have the chance to explore these icebergs even further with a boat ride on the lagoon.
 As you sail amongst the massive ice, you might hear the crackling noises they make as they rub up against each other, or you could spot a seal or two as they’ve been known to lounge on the bergs.